greenwyrt/plover2CAT/docs/discussion/development.md

 ## Possible improvements

-- [ ] write descriptions for tests
+- [ ] refresh styles now extremely slow with highlighting
 - [ ] merge/split tests with new style
 - [ ] Add navigation back, every cursor change
 - [ ] rename audiovisual to media in UI and beyond